IAmTerryD/_developer_notes/Frontend/JavaScript/API/Fetch/_fetch.md

 # Error Handling:

 If something goes wrong with the request (like network issues), the Promise is rejected, and you can catch the error using .catch().

+Fetch API only rejects a promise if the request cannot be made (like network errors).
+If the server responds with an HTTP error status, the promise still resolves normally, and you have to check response.ok or response.status to handle such cases.

+Stream API Integration: The Fetch API integrates with Streams API, allowing you to process

 Here's a basic example: